shnbwmn/awesome-portable/README.md

 * No installation required (can be unzipped/[extracted](https://www.portablefreeware.com/faq.php#extract) or files copied from an installation).
 * Runs self-contained (makes no changes to host computer outside of program folder).
 * Saves main settings to program directory (not user/home directory, AppData or registry).
-* Doesn't require third-party dependencies (with some exceptions, like .NET or Visual C++, or admin rights).
+* Doesn't require third-party dependencies (with some exceptions, like [.NET](https://www.microsoft.com/net/download/framework) or [Visual C++](https://support.microsoft.com/en-za/kb/2977003), or admin rights where necessary).
 * *[Stealth:](https://www.portablefreeware.com/faq.php#stealth)* leaves nothing behind in the registry or filesystem (no leftovers/clutter on the PC - ideal).

 **_Testing for portability:_**